Kevin Richardson (musician): Personal life

-Richardson is a first cousin of fellow Backstreet Boys member Brian Littrell and first cousin once removed of Baylee Littrell, son of Brian.
+Richardson is a first cousin of fellow Backstreet Boys member Brian Littrell.

 Richardson has been married to Kristin Kay Willits, a dancer, actress, photographer, and model, since 2000.
 They met when they both worked together at Disney World in June 1992.
-Kristin was dancing in "Beauty and the Beast" as a jello-mold and a maid while playing the character of Snow White in "The Lion King" Show.
-She was also part of Radio City Rockettes in 1994.
-Kristin was also featured in one of the Backstreet Boys' earliest videos, "I'll Never Break Your Heart", and as one of the dancers at the American Music Awards in 1999. they dated privately on and off for 7–8 years, breaking up in 1996 and getting back together in late 1997/early 1998.
+Kristin was dancing in "Beauty and the Beast" as a Jello-mold and a maid while playing the character of Snow White in "The Lion King" Show.
+She was also part of Radio City Rockettes in 1994 and one of Cher's dancers on her "Do You Believe" tour.
+Kristin was also featured in one of the Backstreet Boys' earliest videos, "I'll Never Break Your Heart," and as one of the dancers at the American Music Awards in 1999.
+They dated privately on and off for 7–8 years, breaking up in 1996 and getting back together in late 1997/early 1998 when he wrote "Back to Your Heart" on the millennium album, dedicating it to her.
 He proposed to her over the holidays at the same place where they said "I love you," and their engagement, along with bandmate and cousin Brian Littrell's to Leighanne Wallace, was announced on MTV on February 15, 2000.
 The couple married on June 17, 2000, at the Cathedral Domain Camp and Conference Center in rural Lee County in eastern Kentucky.
-Together they have two sons.
-Kristin was later in the 2015 documentary Pushing Motherhood, in which she speaks openly about her and Kevin's struggles with fertility.
+Together, they have two sons.
+They have resided in California since 1999.
+Kristin was later in the 2015 documentary Pushing Motherhood, where she speaks openly about her and Kevin's struggles with fertility.